StackVista/stackstate-docs/setup/agent/kubernetes.md

 This is the same command used to deploy the StackState Agent and Cluster Agent.
 {% endhint %}

-The stackstate/cluster-agent chart is being depricated and will no longer be supporeted.
+The stackstate/cluster-agent chart is being depricated and will no longer be supported.
 To upgrade to the new stackstate/stackstate-agent chart, the following actions need to be performed:
 1. Backup the values.yaml file used when deploying the old stackstate/cluster-agent chart.
-2. Update the following values in the new values.yaml file in order to re-use the previous value and ensure compatiblity with the new chart:
+2. Update the following values in the new values.yaml file in order to re-use the previous values and ensure compatibility with the new chart:

-    * clusterChecks -> checksAgent
+    * clusterChecks has been renamed to checksAgent.
+The checksAgent now runs by default.
-    * agent -> nodeAgent
+    * agent has been renamed to nodeAgent.
+The kubernetes\_state now runs in the checksAgent.
+    * clusterChecks now run the kubernetes\_state check by default and no longer needs to be configured on default installations.

     {% tabs %}
     {% tab title="New values.yaml file" %}